hmendezp/projects/README.md

 gcc `gnustep-config --objc-flags` -L /GNUstep/System/Library/Libraries FractionTest.m Fraction.m -o FractionTest -lgnustep-base -lobjc

-For the moment is only implemented the 'add' operation, but is in the road the othes basic operations: subtract, multiply, divide
+For the moment is only implemented the 'add' operation, but is in the road the other basic operations: subtract, multiply, divide